-Over the course of 2022-2023, the Charity raised a total of £538,000.
-There was a marked decrease in available funding from NHS Charities Together as well as a slow return to normality for most fundraising events following the pandemic.
+Over the course of 2023-2024, the Charity raised a total of £2,148,000.
+There was a marked increase in legacy bequests

-The support of generous businesses, individuals, groups and charitable organisations locally, regionally and nationally, has enabled us to support University Hospitals Coventry and Warwickshire NHS Trust and Coventry and Warwickshire Partnership Trust throughout this time.
-Donations have been received from individuals including legacies and in memoriam, from community groups and online fundraising events, charitable trusts and foundations, and from key corporate supporters.
+The support of generous individuals, businesses, groups and charitable organisations locally, regionally and nationally, has enabled us to support University Hospitals Coventry and Warwickshire NHS Trust and the Coventry and Warwickshire Partnership Trust.
+Donations have been received from individuals including substantial legacies and in memoriam, from community groups and from online fundraising events, charitable trusts and foundations, and from key corporate supporters